 Share Via

-When it comes to securing access to your wired and wireless network, 802.1X with EAP-TLS has long been considered the gold standard for authenticating corporate-owned and BYOD user devices.
-It provides strong, certificate-based mutual authentication between the endpoint and the network, ensuring that only trusted devices gain access.
+When it comes to securing access to your wired and wireless network, 802.1X with EAP-TLS has long been considered the gold standard for authenticating corporate-owned and user-owned BYOD.
+It provides strong, certificate-based authentication between the endpoint and the network, ensuring that only trusted devices gain access.

 But here’s the thing — 802.1X only solves one piece of the broader network access challenge.
 Most environments also need to onboard and control authorization privileges for IoT, BMS, and Guests devices.
-In a traditional RADIUS-based setup, these use cases pile on complexity that usually leads to adding on NAC solutions — especially when you have to ensure that any wired device receives proper authentication regardless of the wired port it may be plugged into.
+In a traditional RADIUS-based setup, these use cases pile on complexity that usually leads to adding on difficult to manage NAC solutions — especially when ensuring that any wired device receives proper authentication regardless of the wired port it may be plugged into.

 A Look at Traditional 802.1X + NAC Complexity

-In a network environment with legacy NAC, deploying 802.1X with EAP-TLS often becomes a multi-month project due to the many layers needed to be touched in order to ensure a device connected in one building or location is handled in the same manner:
+In a network using legacy NAC solutions, deploying 802.1X with EAP-TLS often becomes a multi-month project due to the many layers needed to be touched to ensure a device connected in one building or location is handled in the same manner elsewhere:

 Identity & Certificates

-- The need to stand up and maintain a Certificate Authority (CA)
+- You need to stand up and maintain a Certificate Authority (CA)

 - Issue and manage client certificates